Different types of perms

 The validity is about three to six months.
 The treatment will.
 However, take just as much time as a full perm.
 You can expect to be in the salon for three to five hours.

-Perm that doesn’t damage your hair
+Options that don’t damage your hair

 There are a couple of options you can go for in damage-free perms.
 Thioglycolate is a harmful chemical that is used in the effective perming of hair.
 Without this, it is difficult to achieve a long-lasting result.
 Nowadays, there are options like natural perming with only natural ingredients and no parabens or sulfates.